dbt-labs/docs.getdbt.com/website/blog/2021-09-11-sql-dateadd.md

 In switching between SQL dialects (BigQuery, Postgres and Snowflake are my primaries), I can literally never remember the argument order (or exact function name) of dateadd.

-This article will go over how the DATEADD function works, the nuances of using it across the major cloud warehouses, and how to standardize the syntax variances using dbt macros.
+This article will go over how the DATEADD function works, the nuances of using it across the major cloud warehouses, and how to standardize the syntax variances using dbt macro.

 <!--truncate-->

-## What is a DATEADD SQL Function?
+## What is the DATEADD SQL Function?

 The DATEADD function in SQL adds a time/date interval to a date and then returns the date.
 This allows you to add or subtract a certain period of time from a given start date.